The Nesting

-The Nesting (also known as Phobia and Massacre Mansion) is a 1981 American supernatural horror film directed and co-written by Armand Weston, and starring Robin Groves, Michael Lally, John Carradine and Gloria Grahame in her final film role.
-Its plot follows an agoraphobic novelist who rents a rural mansion that she comes to find is haunted.
+The Nesting (later released as Massacre Mansion) is a 1981 American supernatural horror film directed and co-written by Armand Weston, and starring Robin Groves, Michael Lally, John Carradine, and Gloria Grahame in her final film role.
+Its plot follows an agoraphobic novelist who rents a rural mansion that she comes to find is haunted by the prostitute victims of a mass murder that occurred there in the 1940s.

+Filmed in Irvington, New York at the Armour-Stiner House, The Nesting was given a limited theatrical release in the spring of 1981 before being reissued by William Mishkin Motion Pictures in 1983 under the alternate title Massacre Mansion.